-Mauritania has a population of approximately 4.01 million people.
-The urban share of this total population is 48.3 percent.
-At least 60 percent of the urban population lives in slums.
-Mauritania’s urban population is growing at a rate of 3.5 percent, which is twice as fast as than the global average, and 14 percent higher than the average in West African countries.
-The rapid expansion of the cities was largely due to rural-urban migration as a result of drought and food insecurity in the 1970’s.
-Initially planned and built as an administrative capital in 1958 for fewer than 15 000 people, the capital, Nouakchott, currently has more than one million people.
+Since the 1960s, Mauritania has rapidly urbanized with 49 percent of its population concentrated in urban areas.
+Of that 49 percent, 28 percent live Nouakchott, the capital city.
+The rate of urbanisation was at 3.452% in 2016 according to a study conducted by ”Trading Economies” The first phase of extreme expansion of the cities was largely due to rural-urban migration as a result of drought and food insecurity in the 1970’s.
+Initially planned and built as an administrative capital in 1958 for fewer than 15 000 people, the capital, Nouakchott, now has a population of over one million.
 As more people moved to the urban areas, the nomadic lifestyle that was prevalent before this period decreased extensively to approximately seven percent of the population, posing capacity challenges at the local government level in terms of city planning, economic integration, provision of basic services and infrastructure.
-Approximately a quarter of the urban population is connected to electricity, half to water, and only a small fraction to sanitation networks.
-While rural areas still do not face similar population pressures, dispersed rural settlement patterns have extremely low standards of rural service delivery, including transport and electricity, leaving the rural poor disconnected from the growing economy.
+Approximately only a quarter of the urban population is connected to electricity, half to water, and only a small fraction to sanitation networks.
+While rural areas still do not face similar population pressures, dispersed rural settlement patterns have extremely low standards of rural service delivery, including transport and electricity, leaving the rural poor disconnected from any growth the economy may enjoy.

-Mauritania is a member of the Arab Maghreb Union (AMU); while the country left the Economic Community of African States (ECOWAS) in 2000, it continues to co-operate with ECOWAS member countries.
-However, Mauritania’s 2016 share of regional trade has remained very low.
-It ranked 168 out of 189 countries gaining eight spots up the World Bank’s 2016 Doing Business Report by eliminating the minimum capital requirement for and expanding borrower coverage in the credit registry.
-With the support of the World Bank and African Development Bank, the country has set a new action plan that will focus on clearer property rights; simpler administrative procedures and taxation; streamlined investor protection; and an updated judicial system.
+Mauritania is ranked 160 out of 190 countries in the World Bank’s 2017 Doing Business Report by eliminating the minimum capital requirement for and expanding borrower coverage in the credit registry.
+With the support of the World Bank and African Development Bank, the country continues to use the that focuses on clearer property rights; simpler administrative procedures and taxation; streamlined investor protection; and an updated judicial system.

 Access to Finance

-Having increased significantly with nine new licences granted since 2007, banks dominate the financial sector.
-The number of foreign banks has risen to six from one in 2005.
-Mauritania does not have a stock market.
-In 2015, banking sector assets represented 43.5 percent of GDP.
-Access to financial services in Mauritania is below average, compared to the rest of Sub-Saharan African.
-In 2015 there were 20 licensed commercial banks which provide mortgages; 21 registered microfinance institutions (MFIs); two specialised financial institutions: Caisse de Dépôts et de Développement (CDD), a public development bank created in 2011 with special legal status, and Finance, Conseils, et Investissement; two pension funds; 12 insurance companies; two active microfinance networks, the largest Agence de Promotion des Caisses Populaires d’Epargne et de Crédit (PROCAPEC) with 51 offices, and Oasis Mutual investment Credit (MICO (FCI); and 32 exchange bureaus These institutions operate under the purview of the Central bank of Mauritania.
+“As of April 2017, there were 25 banks, national and foreign; operating in Mauritania, despite the fact that only some 15 percent of the population holds bank accounts.”[ii]
+In 2015, there were 21 registered microfinance institutions (MFIs); two specialised financial institutions: Caisse de Dépôts et de Développement (CDD), a public development bank created in 2011 with special legal status, and Finance, Conseils, et Investissement; two pension funds; 12 insurance companies; two active microfinance networks, the largest Agence de Promotion des Caisses Populaires d’Epargne et de Crédit (PROCAPEC) with 51 offices, and Oasis Mutual investment Credit (MICO (FCI); and 32 exchange bureaus These institutions operate under the purview of the Central bank of Mauritania.

-According to the IMF (2016), the banking sector remains well capitalised and broadly liquid.
-However, liquidity is declining and the sector remains vulnerable to shocks as liquidity continues to decline.
-Due to fiscal and external trends at the end of 2015, public and publicly guaranteed debt reached 93 percent of GDP.
-The debt service-to-revenue ratio remained at 10.3 percent as public debt is mostly concentrated in concession terms.
-Although the banking system seems well-capitalised overall, some banks are still not meeting the minimum capital requirement and are under-provisioned.
-Asset quality remains weak: non-performing loan (NPL) ratios increased to 27.6 percent in 2015 from 20 percent in 2013 due to stricter risk classification.
+The sector remains vulnerable to shocks as liquidity continues to decline.
+Due to fiscal and external trends at the end of 2015, the IMF estimated the debt-to-service ratio to be at 14.7 percent.
+Although the banking system seems well capitalised overall, some banks are still not meeting the minimum capital requirement and are under-provisioned.
+Asset quality remains weak: non-performing loan (NPL) ratios that increased to 27.6 percent in 2015 from 20 percent in 2013 due to stricter risk classification remain unchanged[iii].
 Increased NPLs naturally lead banks to lend less credit.
-With Mauritania’s pre-existing very low mortgage lending, increased NPLs further prohibit credit to housing finance.
-The 2014 Global Findex data indicates that in Mauritania, 20.4 percent of all adults aged 15 and older have an account at a financial institution.
-The data also indicated that 10.6 percent saved, 7.7 percent borrowed and 8.3 percent had an outstanding mortgage from a financial institution.
+With Mauritania’s already chronically low mortgage lending rates, an increase in NPLs further prohibit credit to housing finance.

-Mauritania has an extremely small mortgage market.
-Since the former Banque El Ammane pour le Développement de l’Habitat (now BEA) was transformed into a universal commercial bank, there are no specialist housing lending banks, essentially limiting instruments to facilitate the financing of housing.
-The World Bank’s 2014 Financial Sector Assessment Program has suggested that Mauritania lacks vital instruments such as a housing loans fund; a housing loans refinancing fund; long-term housing loans with periodically re-negotiable rates that minimise interest rate risks due to a mismatch between assets and liabilities; housing savings plans that provide stable resources; and microcredit for housing.
+Mauritania still has an extremely small According to the World Bank’s 2014 Financial Sector Assessment Program , Mauritania lacks vital instruments such as a housing loans fund; a housing loans refinancing fund; long-term housing loans with periodically re-negotiable rates that minimise interest rate risks due to a mismatch between assets and liabilities; housing savings plans that provide stable resources; and microcredit for housing.
 CAPECs have undertaken limited operations in financing housing.

 The Central Bank of Mauritania continues to strengthen its regulatory framework and supervision capacity to support the continued development and stability of the financial system.
 However, opening branches outside the main urban centres of Nouakchott and Nouadhibou has not encouraged an increase in the use of banking services.

-The World Bank’s 2016 Ease of Doing Business Report indicates that there are no private bureaus and only 6.1 percent of adults are registered on a public credit registry.
-Household credit was at 37 percent in June 2015 and dominated credit to the private sector.
+The World Bank’s 2017 Ease of Doing Business Report indicates that there are no private bureaus and only 6.6 percent of adults are registered on a public credit registry.
+Household credit was at 38 per cent in June 2016 and dominated credit to the private sector.
 The effectiveness of mortgages has been hampered by banks’ lack of diligence in registering mortgages, given high registration fees.
 In response, the authorities reduced the registration fees in 2006.

 Presently, the top end of the residential development market is wholly local and is still dominated by the ad hoc construction of buildings for owner-occupation or leasing mainly to the expat market in Tevragh Zeina.
 Many diplomatic staff are housed in accommodation that has been built within embassy compounds.

-Previously, the lack of cadastral information and cumbersome legal procedures hampered the transfer of property titles to occupants.
+Previously, the lack of cadastral information and cumbersome legal procedures hampered the transfer of property titles to Mauritanians.
 However, in 2015, a computerised system was established by the Ministry of Economy to provide more transparent land allocation.
 The Land Registry Agency within the Ministry of Habitat maintains all information regarding property titles, mortgages and other tax related matters.
 Due diligence is performed prior to the final title transfer to register a property.
 Owners need a notarised sale agreement and a title certificate[iv].
 According to the World Bank’s Ease of Doing Business 2017 data, Mauritania is ranked 102 of 190countries for registering a property.
 The process requires four procedures, takes 45 days to complete the transfer of property, and costs 1.2 percent fees for the registry’s functions.

-According to the Directorate of Land and State Assets, there is a total of 27 075 official deeds in Mauritania of which 27 003 are in urban areas and 72 are in rural areas.
-Of the 27 075 deeds, 92 percent are titled to men and 8 percent to women.
+There appears to be no updated data regarding the deeds registry for 2017.
+However, in 2016, the latest available data from the Directorate of Land and State Assets, indicated that there was a total of 27 075 official deeds registered of which 27 003 were in urban areas and 72 in rural areas.
+Of the 27 075 deeds, 92 percent were titled to men and 8 percent to women.
 In terms of overall housing, there were 38 574 occupancy permits listed implying that the rental market has about 11,499 units making it 29 % of market.
-It was previously estimated that the city of Nouakchott has more than 500 000 provisional property deeds which are delayed in titling due to previous institutional overlap of jurisdictions[v] , this information remains unchanged with no new information available.
+It was previously estimated that the city of Nouakchott had more than 500 000 provisional property deeds which were delayed in titling due to previous institutional overlap of jurisdictions[v] , this information remains unchanged with no new information available.

 Housing Policy and Regulations